Anne Helen Petersen

 Anne Helen Petersen is an American writer and journalist.
 She worked as a Senior Culture Writer for BuzzFeed until August 2020, when she began writing full-time for her newsletter "Culture Study."
 Petersen has also been published in the opinion section of The New York Times.
+She is also the writer, host, and producer of the Culture Study blog and podcast.

 Early life and education

 A native of Lewiston, Idaho, Petersen first graduated from Whitman College in 2003 with a BA in Rhetoric and Film Studies.
 She then completed an MA in English from the University of Oregon in 2007, and a PhD in media studies in 2011 from the University of Texas at Austin, where she studied the history of the gossip industry.